menzzana/parallel_R_course/best_practices_R_HPC.md

 ---

-* The memory available per core
+* The memory available per core on Kebnekaise is between 4.5-7 GB, if your code is memory demanding, you may request more CPUs than needed with the **-n** option in the batch script